UwUSnek/Lumen-Aurora/README.md

 &nbsp;

-## Download the required softwares and libraries
+## Install the required softwares and libraries

 Some developement libraries are required in order to build applications.